Surface Pro 8 release date

 That device started at £799/US$749/AU$1249, although the maximum configuration set you back £2249/US$2299/AU$3749.
 A similar pricing structure looks likely, although that could rise if there are significant upgrades.

 MSPoweruser is suggesting that the baseline model will cost around US$1,000, although that can't be verified at this stage.
 An eBay listing claiming to be an i7 Surface Pro 8 sold for US$1,300 after one bid, but we can't verify whether this product was genuine or how accurate that selling price is.
 That price also includes a new dark blue Type Cover, but it's likely Microsoft will continue to sell this and other accessories separately.

 What are we expecting from the Surface Pro 8?

-It’s also possible that – as we saw with the Surface Pro X – that an ARM-based Surface Pro 8 could exist, but Microsoft may launch a second-generation Pro X instead: the SQ1 processor was its own design in collaboration with Qualcomm, and the recent SQ2 built on those foundations.
+It’s also possible that – as we've seen on both generations of the Surface Pro X – that an ARM-based Surface Pro 8 could exist.
+The SQ1 processor was its own design in collaboration with Qualcomm, and the recent SQ2 built on those foundations.